oktadev/okta-blog/_source/_posts/2021-07-06-apple-app-tracking-changes.md

 There is a fantastic gallery of these prompts from a wide variety of apps being collected at <https://www.attprompts.com>

 The options presented to the user are "Ask App Not to Track" and "Allow."
-App developers and advertisers are worried that most users will not choose "Allow," blocking advertisers’  access to this advertising ID.
+App developers and advertisers are worried that most users will not choose "Allow," blocking advertisers'  access to this advertising ID.
 If the user doesn't allow this permission, when the app goes to read the advertising ID, it will get a string of zeros.

 So what does it mean if an app developer isn't able to access the user's advertising ID anymore?
 Without the IDFA, and without any sort of login mechanism, developers of two different apps have no way to know that the same user is using both apps, or that both apps are installed on the same device.
 Because of that, ad networks used within apps can't track user's activity across different apps, only within a single app.
 This means the inability to show users "personalized" ads based on information learned about them from outside the app.